5 Steps To Manage And Bring Down High Blood Pressure

 This is because more blood flows to certain targeted muscle groups that are being worked on instead of to the entire body like in the aerobic exercises and because of this, there is less body parts for the blood to flow into thus resulting in spikes in the blood pressure and in turn straining the blood vessels and the heart.
 So these spurts of blood pressure may cause the hypertension to occasionally push past the unhealthy or even dangerous BP levels.

 However, you need not avoid lifting weights completely.
 You can lift lighter weights with higher repetitions so that you do not cause sudden repetitive surges in your blood pressure to reach the unhealthy levels.
 Furthermore, if you are already on medication that have lowered your pressure to normal or near normal, then regular weight training should not be an issue unless directed otherwise by your medical professionals.

 Daily walking or leisure swimming for about 20 to 30 minutes are good exercises for hypertension patients.

 3) Are there any physical activities I should avoid when I have hypertension?

-Your physical activities should not be too intensive or in bouts of spurts and should be only at a moderate level.
+Your physical activities should not be too intensive or in bouts of spurts and should be only at a comfortably moderate level.
 If you cannot hold on to a casual conversation because you are panting and puffing, then you have reached the threshold limit.

-Avoid activities and exercises that can raise your blood pressure to unhealthy levels for a short period of time or in bursts such as in heavy weight lifting as described in Q&A 2 above unless you do it with a personal trainer who is knowledgeable in training clients with hypertension.
+Avoid activities and exercises that can raise your blood pressure to unhealthy levels within a short period of time or in bursts such as in sprinting or heavy weight lifting as described in Q&A 2 above unless you do it with a personal trainer who is knowledgeable in training clients with hypertension.
 Vigorous bursts of energy types of exercises such as soccer, sprinting, rugby, tennis, boxing, mix martial arts etc should also be avoided.